Public goods games on any population structure: Introduction

-Cooperation is essential for the emergence of complex systems to a higher level~\cite{nowak2006evolutionary,sigmund2010calculus,perc2017statistical}.
-To answer the question of how individual selfishness leads to selfless cooperation in evolution, many theories have been developed, such as evolutionary games on spatial structures (also known as networks or graphs).
-When individuals interact with their neighbors and learn the strategy with high payoffs, the prosocial cooperation strategy can emerge through spatial reciprocity~\cite{nowak1992evolutionary}.
-Over the past three decades, agent-based simulations of spatial evolutionary game theory have revealed numerous mechanisms that can promote cooperation~\cite{hauert2004spatial,perc2010coevolutionary}.
-On the other hand, the fundamental theory of pairwise games, initially on the regular graphs~\cite{ohtsuki2006simple,taylor2007evolution,allen2014games}, has developed to identify the conditions for cooperation success on any spatial structure~\cite{ allen2017evolutionary,allen2019mathematical,mcavoy2021fixation}---some network structures are more conducive to cooperation than others~\cite{fotouhi2018conjoining,mcavoy2020social}.
+Cooperation is essential for the emergence of higher-level complexity in biological and social systems~\cite{nowak2006evolutionary,sigmund2010calculus,perc2017statistical}.
+To answer the question of how individual selfishness leads to selfless cooperation in evolution, many theories have been developed, such as evolutionary games on networks (also known as graphs).
+When individuals interact locally and adopt strategies with higher payoffs, cooperation may emerge through spatial reciprocity~\cite{nowak1992evolutionary}.
+Over the past three decades, agent-based simulations on networks have revealed numerous mechanisms that promote cooperation~\cite{hauert2004spatial,perc2010coevolutionary}.
+In parallel, the analytical theory of pairwise games, initially on the regular graphs~\cite{ohtsuki2006simple,taylor2007evolution,allen2014games}, has developed to identify the conditions for the success of cooperation on any population structure~\cite{ allen2017evolutionary,allen2019mathematical,mcavoy2021fixation}---some networks are more conducive to cooperation than others~\cite{fotouhi2018conjoining,mcavoy2020social}.

-However, pairwise games were limited in capturing diverse natural and social phenomena such as the nonlinear mechanism~\cite{hauert2006synergy,allen2024nonlinear}.
+However, pairwise games are limited in their ability to capture diverse natural and social phenomena, including nonlinear effects~\cite{hauert2006synergy,allen2024nonlinear}.
 Real-world interactions may involve more than two individuals.
-The evolution of cooperation in such group interactions is better described by multiplayer games~\cite{nash1950equilibrium}.
-Applying the framework of spatial evolutionary dynamics, a natural approach is that individuals organize groups with their neighbors and play multiplayer games within such groups.
-In this way, individuals participate not only in the game organized by themselves but also in the games organized by their neighbors.
-Individuals take averaged or accumulated payoffs obtained in these games for comparison in strategy updates~\cite{perc2013evolutionary}.
-This spatial principle can be applied to any multiplayer game~\cite{wang2024evolutionary}, including the public goods game~\cite{szabo2002phase} and others~\cite{wang2022reversed, wang2022modeling}.
+The evolution of cooperation in these group interactions is naturally described by multiplayer games~\cite{nash1950equilibrium}.
+Applying the framework of evolutionary dynamics on graphs, a natural approach is to let individuals form groups with their neighbors and play multiplayer games within these groups.
+In this way, individuals participate not only in the groups they initiate but also in those initiated by their neighbors.
+Individuals then use the average or accumulated payoffs from these groups as the basis for strategy updates~\cite{perc2013evolutionary}.
+This principle can be applied to any multiplayer game~\cite{wang2024evolutionary}, including the public goods game~\cite{szabo2002phase} and others~\cite{wang2022reversed, wang2022modeling}.